TonyLHansen/atastandings/README.md

 The following examples show some of the ways that the various options can be combined together.
 All sample output uses fictitious names, and only shows the first 10 lines of the output.

+## Show School's Students in the World Standings
-## `atastandings --worlds --search aurora`
+`atastandings --worlds --search "aurora, co"`

-Show all students from Aurora (any state) in the world standings.
+Show all students from Aurora, Colorado in the world standings.

 ``` shell
 WORLD STANDINGS, searching for aurora, maximum place of 99
 DIVISION WORLDS B01E Creative Forms Boys 1st Degree Creative Forms Black Belt 15 - 17 Years Old